-You will be looked after by a team of medical professionals looking at your test results and deciding together what they think are the best treatment options in your case.
+You will be looked after by a team of medical professionals they will work together to decide on the best treatment options for you.
 You may hear this called the multi disciplinary team (MDT).
 The team usually includes the following people

 - Specialist head and neck surgeons